agdestein/NeuralClosureTutorials/README.md

    `Julia: Change current environment`.
    Set the environment to `NeuralClosure`.
 1. In the file explorer (`Ctrl`/`Cmd` + `Shift` + `E`), you should see the files.
-Open `generated/burgers.ipynb`.
+Open `tutorials/burgers.ipynb`.
    Execute the notebook one cell at the time with `Shift` + `Enter`.
    Output and plots should appear below each cell.
    Start with uncommenting and executing the cell with `Pkg.instantiate()`, which will install the local dependencies.

-Note: If you do not like the notebook format, you can alternatively open the source script `burgers.jl` or the markdown file `generated/burgers.md`.
+Note: If you do not like the notebook format, you can alternatively open the source script `tutorials/burgers.jl` or the markdown file `tutorials/burgers.md`.
 Both can be executed interactively one Julia line at the time with `Shift` + `Enter`.
 Then a separate Julia REPL will pop up, and plots will appear in a separate plot pane.
 To visualize the LaTeX equations, open the markdown file and press `Ctrl`/`Cmd` + `Shift` + `V` to render the markdown (with equations) in a new pane.

 ### Option 2: Running on Google Colab